rugg07/linkedin-clone/README.md

 Download the folder and open it in any IDE of your choice (my choice being VSCode).

-Open the terminal by ctrl+j and run the command npm start.
+Open the terminal by ctrl+j and run the command **npm start**.

+This opens it to a new window on your browser and voila theres your personal linkedin.